terrylinooo/codeigniter-anti-scraping-library/README.md

 ###How it works?###

-If an user reached the limit of your settings, AntiScraping will ban him and show a warning page, ask for the user to complete the reCaptcha, once the user done, AntiScraping will remove him out of the ban list.
+If an user has reached the limit of your settings, AntiScraping will ban him and show a warning page, ask for the user to complete the reCaptcha, once the user done, AntiScraping will remove him out of the ban list.

 ![Screenshot](http://i.imgur.com/PvA6WPP.png)